 By the time I was a young teenager the desire to find the meaning of life and the answers to human suffering had become much more pressing.
 Another day, as a thirteen-year-old, I stood in our family kitchen having just overheard a typical family argument and I thought, so clearly that it is still in my memory, that there must be a way for people not to suffer if only I could discover the path to happiness.
 In that moment, at some level, a life purpose was cemented or, perhaps, it would be more correct to say it surfaced from the predawn of my life.

-In my early twenties, Dr. Thomas Hora joined me in my journey through that valley of discovery.
+A decade later, my spiritual teacher, Dr. Thomas Hora, joined me in my journey through that valley of discovery.
 I was able to explore the terrain and ask questions which helped me make sense of a foreign and somewhat dangerous inner world.
 It seemed to me I was more begging for answers at the time rather than asking in any polite manner but Dr. Hora was not fazed.
 I found what I needed to find.